jdob/okaara/doc/shell.rst

 for navigating directly back to the home screen.
 The first screen added to the shell will be designated as the home screen, however this can later be changed by specifying ``is_home=True`` when adding a different screen.

+Once the shell instance is configured, it begins the input loop through the ``start`` method.
+The loop will continue to run and accept user input until the ``stop`` method on the shell instance is called.
+Alternatively, the ``safe_start`` method can be used to begin the shell.
+The difference between the two is that the latter will restart the input loop in the event an exception occurs (the one caveat is that a SystemExit exception will still cause the loop to be interrupted.

 A sample shell can be found in the samples section of the source code or at:
 `<https://github.com/jdob/okaara/blob/master/samples/sample_shell.py>`_